Cais/bns-support/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.4.1 =
+* Change the widget output to a better grouping of details

 = 1.4 =
 * Release February 2013
 * Added code block termination comments and other minor code formatting